mitra9917/mitra9917/README.md

 🎨 UI/UX tinkerer on Figma (aka moving shapes until they *look right*)
 ⚡ Fun fact: Most of my projects start with "What if I just..."

+🌐✨ Want to see my work in action? [🚀 Live Portfolio Demo](https://portfolio-shubham-mitra.netlify.app/) – a small showcase of my projects, experiments, and web dev journey so far.

 ---

 ### 🌱 What I’m up to: